 - Assessment Days

-One-on-one interviews and panel interviews are two of the most common options, and both have their advantages and disadvantages.
+Even during these challenging times, one-on-one interviews and panel interviews are two of the most common options, and both have their advantages and disadvantages.
 Keep reading to discover which format is right for your company.

 Panel Interviews: Pros and Cons